 I have studied Languages and International Relations for my bachelor and History, International Relations and Cooperation for my masters.
 Now, I’m learning graphic design and data visualization.
 This blog will be a random mix of all the different subjects from lettering and calligraphy to communication and literature.

 - I have Evernote lists of restaurants around the world that I went and liked or that I want to go to;

-- When I visit a new place, I always look for nice bookshops/libraries, nice places to eat and drink, postcards to send and somewhere to watch the sunset;
+- When I visit a new place, I always look for a bookshop/library, a nice place to eat and drink, postcards to send and somewhere to watch the sunset;

-- I might have more pens, papers, notebooks, washi tapes, and ink than those I actually need.
+- I might have more pens, papers, notebooks, and washi tapes than those I actually need.